iutools/iutools/doc/test-plan.md

     not have partial corrections.
 So if you click on a word and don't see one, try other words.

+Spell check text that is too large
+- Try to spell check a text with > 500 words
+- Check that the system prints an error message that says you have to split the text into smaller chunks.

 ## Morpheme Dictionary

 Happy path